-Exploring the link between ESG disclosure and market value of the firm: evidence from Thai listed companies
+Exploring the link between Environmental, Social and Governance (ESG) disclosure and market value of the firm: evidence from Thai listed companies

-This paper explores the way market values the disclosure of non-financial information, namely the environmental, social and governance engagements, of publicly traded corporations supported by the evidence from 720 Thai listed companies.
-We are using the data from Bloomberg ESG disclosure score as a reference for ESG engagements in the valuation model provided by Ohlson (1995) to find the link between the non-financial information and the market value.
-Our results prove the value relevance of both ESG disclosure used as a dummy variable in the model and ESG score as a continuous variable for the financial market in Thailand.
-Our research contributes to the vast literature on value relevance of non-financial information and the relations between firm value and sustainability performance.
-In more general terms the research supports the efficient market hypothesis (Fama, 1998).
+This paper explores the way market values the disclosure of non-financial information, namely the environmental, social and governance (ESG) activities of 720 Thai publicly traded corporations.
+We used the data from the Bloomberg ESG disclosure score as a reference for ESG activities in the valuation model provided by Ohlson (1995) to find the link between non-financial information and market value.
+Our results show the value relevance of both ESG disclosure used as a dummy variable in the model and ESG score as a continuous variable for the financial market in Thailand.
+This research contributes to the vast literature on value relevance of non-financial information and the relations between firm value and sustainability performance by showing that the Thai market also responds favorably to ESG disclosure.
+In more general terms the research supports the efficient market hypothesis (suggested by Fama - 1998).